- Evaluate and compare experiments

 Filter review data

+The Review page shows any spans that have been flagged for review within a given time range.
 Each project provides default table views with common filters, including:- Default view: Shows all records

 - Awaiting review: Shows only records flagged for review but not yet started